christopherobin/mage/lib/archivist/vaults/mysql/README.md

 }
 ```

-This URI format is documented in the [node-mysql readme](https://npmjs.org/package/mysql).
+This URL format is documented in the [node-mysql readme](https://npmjs.org/package/mysql).